Exploring and visiting Burwick

 3 min 42secs

-This shed was where the boat was kept to take people to and fro the Pentland Skerries – the four now uninhabited islands just south of South Ronaldsay.
+This shed was where the boat was kept for travel to and from the Pentland Skerries, the four now uninhabited islands just south of South Ronaldsay.
 The key destination was the largest island, Muckle Skerry.
 Since 1794, there have been two lighthouses – a ‘double light’.
 It was established by Thomas Smith and Robert Stephenson.
 The aim was to enable ships to navigate the Pentland Firth with relative safety and avoid having to travel around Orkney.
 (Click to see their history on the Northern Lighthouse Board website).
 Also on the island was a ‘family station’ which housed their families.
 The Skerry boat was, therefore, needed to transport people and goods (and animals) to and from the island.
 The family station closed in the 1950s and relocated to Stromness along with lighthouse families from Stroma and Copinsay.
 (Click to read an interesting article on the Stromness Shore Station).
 In 1972, the lighthouse keepers began to be taken to and from the island by helicopter.
 The lighthouse became fully automated in 1994.
+Historic Environment Scotland describes the station as ‘one of the first lighthouses built for Commissioners of Northern Lighthouses’.
+It was upgraded from a Category B listed building to a Category A building in 1998.

 Maureen Anderson discusses her experiences on the boat, including what it was like to go down the slipway on it (her father sailed the boat).
 She also describes the various people, such as engineers and farm workers, who had to go to the islands.
 There were, for example, sheep on Muckle Skerry, and the maintenance of the lighthouses required specialist skills.